an3ssen/Convoclub-2022/Script.md

 ## Introduction

 Hello everyone, my name is Patrick Andriessen.

+I of course did not have this conversation with the Acme chatbot.
+It comes from the excellent book: The Personalization Paradox, by Val Swisher and Regina Lynn Preciado.
+I have however experienced similar conversations with the new chatbot at my current client.

-Before we start, let me tell you a little bit about myself.
+But, before we start, let me tell you a little bit about myself.
 And let me start with a small disclaimer.
 I do not have a background in conversational design.
 I also do not develop chatbots or have any recent formal training when it comes to AI.

 I do have a formal education in information studies and information management, where I specialized in documentary information systems, focussing on storage and retrieval techniques.

-Moer the most part of my professional career however, I have worked as a technical communicator.
+For the most part of my professional career however, I have worked as a technical communicator.

 Technical communication is a very broad field and exhibits one or more of the following characteristics: